Posted on January 12, 2019

 There are many telltale signs that you’re an older job seeker.
 That by itself is not a bad thing.
 You just don’t want to be filtered out by the initial resume screening staff and lose the opportunity to demonstrate your talents and skills.

-Let’s consider a hiring manager’s reservations about hiring an older candidate:
+Let’s consider a hiring manager’s concerns about hiring an older candidate.
+They might think:

 - You will not be adaptable.